Skip to main content

 • Choose the execution mode during planning and state it in checkpoints and handoffs.

-• If work shifts from exploration to implementation, or from implementation to release verification, announce the mode change before continuing.
+• If work shifts between Exploration and Development, announce the mode change before continuing.

-• Do not use implementation evidence standards to judge exploratory work, and do not use exploratory notes as a substitute for implementation or release evidence.
+• Do not use Development evidence standards to judge exploratory work, and do not use exploratory notes as a substitute for Development or release-readiness evidence.

 Commentary: Prevents silent workflow shifts that hide evidence gaps or mix incompatible completion standards.